wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Operations/AuthenticatorMachines.md

 #### Authenticator Machine Operational Processes

+All of these techniques protect the authentication server using cloudflare, but you aren't limited to having to do that because that makes it look like this solution is locked to a specific provider but cloudflare is only a recommended solution or option.

 ##### Firewall based approach

 - The user will go to the authentication webserver and enter the email address that they have been provided with by your administrators.
 For example, if your domain email is nuocial@uk then the user might enter bob@nuocial.uk in order to receive an authentication email